sharkwouter/vaporos-flatpak-manager/README.md

 - Add more screenshots
 - Controller specific button prompts
 - Allow for running updates (this could initially be solved outside of the application)
-- Allow software installation to happen in the background
+- ~~Allow software installation to happen in the background~~
+- Package for Arch
+- Delete runtimes which are no longer needed when uninstalling software

 ### Licensing on Assets